Complex normalizing flows can almost be information K\"ahler-Ricci flows: Connections to normalized equations

 and reversing the chain as in section \ref{sec:main_contribution}, this corresponds to the normalizing flow, preceding the mixed Wirtinger differentiation,

 We note that we need the same signs in the last two terms.
 When we take Ricci curvature, a sign is included.
 Also, the Fisher information defined via second order also includes a sign change.
 An additional negative is added upon switching the Fisher information order.
-We motivate the following approximation by the ansatz $\Gamma$ (if it exists) such that
+We motivate the following approximation by the ansatz $\Gamma$ (if it exists) such that the full Jacobian satisfies